Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The inner and outer compartments are thoughtfully designed and very intuitive.
 There are two mesh-lined compartments running up either side within the pack, and I’ve been using them as my dirty laundry compartment.
 Laundry bags can quickly get out of control, but these keep the explosion to a minimum!

 Additionally, there are a few compartments close fo the top of the bag that are good for small items that you need to access easily.
-I use mine for medicine; Mario stores his daily contacts in his.
+I use mine for medicine.

 There is also a back panel that seems to be intended for magazines, newspapers, or anything flat — but I find it works great for a blazer or cover-up.

-We started our trip in Paris, which was like being thrown through a gauntlet with lots of up and down stairs on the metro.
+I started my trip in Paris, which was like being thrown through a gauntlet with lots of up and down stairs on the metro.
 Though it took a bit of getting used to, I was especially pleased with the handles and they were so incredibly strong.

 Having a wheeled backpack has changed my travels so much — it’s so much easier on my body.
 I haven’t started using it as just a backpack yet, but I’m sure I will once we get to areas with rougher terrain.